Consonance/consonance/README.md

 the workflow run (i.e. inputs and outputs) is described by collab-cwl-job-pre.json, we will also be loading a file called node-engine.cwl into the working directory, and an AWS credential file at ~root/.aws/config (necessary for uploading files to S3).

+For the extra files, note that the format is `destination=source=(whether we should retain this information)`.

 See the format for CWL on [github](https://github.com/common-workflow-language).

 Insert `--quiet` after `consonance` to run in quiet mode.